-She forgot me, looked back at The Aardvark, ambled up to the door and went inside.
+She forgot me, looked back at the Aardvark, then ambled up to the door and went inside.
 I was about to turn around and start the long walk back to campus, to wait outside the canteen, because I couldn’t follow her in there now.
 What if she tried to talk to me?
 She’d work out I was crazy, I’d wither up and die under that smile.
 I could imagine the disgusted look on her face when she realised what I was.

-But then the scribble monster jerked toward the cafe on flickering legs.
+But then the scribble-monster jerked toward the cafe on flickering legs.
 It bent, folded itself at the waist like a contracting length of intestine, and pressed what passed for a face up against the glass.
 I fumed for a moment and then forced myself to step past it and into the cafe.
 I wasn’t about to be upstaged by my own subconscious.
-If one of my hallucinations could ogle a pretty girl I didn’t have the courage to speak with, then at least I could prove I wasn’t afraid.
+If one of my hallucinations could ogle a pretty girl who I didn’t have the courage to speak with, then at least I could prove I wasn’t afraid.

-I took an empty booth diagonally across from the girl, safely hidden from the risk of further eye contact, but close enough that I could tilt my head a few degrees to catch sight of her boots crossed at the ankles, the book in her hand – a battered copy of Kant’s Critique of Pure Reason – and a feathery lock of stray chestnut hair.
+I took an empty booth diagonally across from the girl, safely hidden from the risk of further eye contact, but close enough that I could tilt my head a few degrees to catch sight of her boots crossed at the ankles, the book in her hand—a battered copy of Kant’s Critique of Pure Reason—and a feathery lock of stray chestnut hair.

-After a few seconds of waiting my body decided it was time to cash in all my sleep debt.
+After a few seconds of waiting, my body decided it was time to cash in all my sleep debt.
 I struggled to keep my eyes open, sat up straight, pinched the back of my hand under the table.
-I tried not to look at the shifting nightmare face pressing up against the glass at the front of the cafe.
-I wished I’d had the coherence of mind to bring a book too; I was supposed to be reading Pilgrim’s Progress for class, but over the last two weeks I’d managed all of five pages.
+I tried not to look at the shifting nightmare face pressed up against the glass at the front of the cafe.
+I wished I’d had the coherence of mind to bring a book myself; I was supposed to be reading Pilgrim’s Progress for class, but over the last two weeks I’d managed all of five pages.
 Couldn’t even do the things I loved.

 My vision swam.
 Vertigo tugged at the pit of my stomach.